Research Experience

 Eastern Economics Association, 49th Annual Conference

-Panelist in the “Topics in Macroeconomics” Session Organized by Professor Aleksander V. Gevorkyan PhD
+Panelist , “Topics in Macroeconomics” Session Organized by Professor Aleksander V. Gevorkyan PhD

 Presentation Titled: “The Anthropogenic & Geo-Economic Impact of Energy Scarcity”